CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 ---
 layout: post
 title: Unfixable Seed Extraction on Trezor: A practical and reliable attack
-summary: An executive summary of the Donjon findings during the research.
+summary: An attacker with a stolen device can extract the seed from the device.
+It takes less than 5 minutes and the necessary materials cost around 100$.
-featured-img: sad-trezor
+featured-img: trezor-cover

 ---

-_TL;DR_:
+#TL;DR_:
 An attacker with a stolen device can extract the seed from the device.
 It takes less than 5 minutes and the necessary materials cost around 100$.
 This vulnerability affects Trezor One, Trezor T, Keepkey and all other Trezor clones.
-Unfortunately, this vulnerability cannot be patched and, for this reason, we decided not to give technical details about the attack to mitigate a possible exploitation in the field.
+Unfortunately, **this vulnerability cannot be patched** and, for this reason, we decided not to give technical details about the attack to mitigate a possible exploitation in the field.
 However SatoshiLabs suggested users to either exclude physical attacks from their threat model, or to use a passphrase.

-# Intro
+# Context
 The Donjon, Ledger’s security team, recently spent some time and resources to analyse the security of hardware wallets.
 Our goal is to raise the bar for security in the ecosystem.
-This blogpost is part of a series - cf TODO INSERT URL HERE
+This blogpost is part of a series - cf [Extracting seeds]({% post_url 2019-06-11-Extracting-Seeds %})

 The Trezor-based hardware wallets were part of our evaluation targets.
 We found these devices to be especially interesting since **the firmware is open source**.
 The chip itself is **closed source as well as the low-level functions hidden in the flash**.

 We are experienced in physical attacks and because of the design of these wallets, we thought it was possible to extract the seeds from the devices.
 We just wanted to find out how difficult it is.
 In this blogpost, we only focus on the following attack scenario: the attacker steals a hardware wallet, what can he do?

-In a previous blogpost, we detailed a vulnerability consisting of retrieving the PIN value from a stolen device, using Side Channel Analysis.
+In a [previous blogpost]({% post_url 2019-06-17-Breaking-Trezor-One-with-SCA %}), we detailed a vulnerability consisting of retrieving the PIN value from a stolen device, using Side Channel Analysis.
 This vulnerability has been patched, and SatoshiLabs gave us a bounty for it.
-A more comprehensive study has been presented at a scientific conference: SSTIC (conference paper here).
+A more comprehensive study has been presented at a scientific conference: SSTIC (conference paper [here]("https://www.sstic.org/media/SSTIC2019/SSTIC-actes/side_channel_assessment_hardware_wallets/SSTIC2019-Article-side_channel_assessment_hardware_wallets-guillemet_san-pedro_servant.pdf")).

 In this post, we explain that a physical key extraction attack can be performed quickly with a low-cost setup and **must be considered as a real threat**.